cedagbo/portfolio/README.md

 ## Screenshot

 ## User Story
+As an employer I want to view a potential employee's deployed portfolio setting out his skills.
+This would enable us to review the collection of work and assess whether the given candidate is suitable for an open position.

 ## Acceptance Criteria
 Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager's needs:
 <ul>
     <li>